NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 ## 4: The battlefield
 - The spawn parcels are completely off limits.
 Attempted intentional blackscreening will be dealt with accordingly.
-- The attackers spawn is the house sporting the spawn parcel and roof, along with the repair pad shed.
-That area should not be engaged by any defending forces, provided attackers do not attack from there.
-The orange zone, for the attackers portion of the battlefield, is the immediate area around the spawn, leaning slightly up the mountain.
-The defenders spawn is the tower in the North Western corner of the simulator cluster.
-The orange zone is the immediate area and buildings surrounding the tower..
+- The attackers spawn and adjacent helipad/runway has been marked up and should not be used to engage from as return-fire will happen.
-- Engagement from the rear lines of the two spawn simulators should be reserved for artillery and snipers, and these may be retaliated upon.
-Do not make it a point to engage targets without having been aggressed on prior, and do not camp them after retaliating (Retaliation protocol).
+- Deployment of artillery and similar indirect fire munitions gear can be done outside the allotted orange zone, however such is fully open to be aggressed on without reprisal (Retaliation protocol).
-- The main battlefield is the two center sims, and the respective potions of Eosphoros and Rauros.
-Rauros likewise sports an extensive tunnel system and waterway entrance for tactical entry.
-There is not a dedicated objective system in place, as the spirit of this map layout and simulator setup is a play on the Battlefield Series' Free For All skirmishes without the spawn mechanics.
+- The main battlefield is the environs not noted as being spawns.
+This means the spawn tunnel and runway/helipad for attackers, and the locked off section of the CDF fort for the defenders.
+As CDF is mindful regarding the attackers spawn, we expect attackers to show the same courtesy.
+Likewise, any point out in the field can be taken and fortified and tactical thinking is encouraged.
+It is a jungle setting.
+Water has alligators and the occasional murray eel of the man-eating variety and bridges are targetrich environments.

 ## 5: Deployables and mines
 - All infantry deployables should have a proper LBA description and are limited to LBA Light / Slim.
 These should not be placed inside the spawnrooms.
-- Barricades of standard size should not exceed 200HP, sit barrades at 100HP, heavy barricades / walls at 550HP as maximum.
+- Barricades of standard size should not exceed 200HP, sit barricades at 100HP, heavy barricades / walls at 550HP as maximum.
 - Barricades and walls may NOT be placed inside buildings, tunnels or objective points with intent of obstructing access.
 - Mines must have a LBA-Light /Slim description, maximum 1HP and should be disabled / detonated with normal collisions as well.
 Planted C4 charges may have 5HP but should be able to be disarmed without obstruction by click-hold.
 - No automated turrets, drones or NPCs in any capacity.
 Remotecontrolled drones can be used (One per combatant).